 What are acute coronary syndromes?

 Unstable angina: This may be a new symptom or a change from stable angina.
 The angina may occur more frequently, occur more easily at rest, feel more severe, or last longer.
 Although this can often be relieved with oral medications (such as nitroglycerin), it is unstable and may progress to a heart attack.
-Usually more intense medical treatment or a procedure are required to treat unstable angina.
+Usually, more intense medical treatment or a procedure is required to treat unstable angina.

 Non-ST segment elevation myocardial infarction (NSTEMI): This type of heart attack, or MI, does not cause major changes on an electrocardiogram (ECG).
 However, chemical markers in the blood indicate that damage has occurred to the heart muscle.
 In NSTEMI, the blockage may be partial or temporary, so the extent of the damage is usually relatively small.

 ST segment elevation myocardial infarction (STEMI): This type of heart attack, or MI, is caused by a sudden blockage in blood supply.
-It affects a large area of the heart muscle, and causes changes on the ECG as well as in blood levels of key chemical markers.
+It affects a large area of the heart muscle and causes changes on the ECG as well as in blood levels of key chemical markers.